 Where do you start?
 Here are some things to consider when starting to think about video marketing ideas.

 What makes you different?

 It might be tempting to create a company overview video that just gives a narrated list of services and your website at the end.
-In my humble opinion, that’s a not a video.
+In my humble opinion, that’s not a video.
 That’s a PowerPoint and pictures put to music.
-A compelling video for small business is to engage your audience with emotion and tell only the story you can tell.
+A compelling video for small businesses is to engage your audience with emotion and tell only the story you can tell.